MANISH27D/terraform-repo/README.md

-# terraform-repo
-code for terraform
+This repository is for Infra developers.